-The Commission adopts a process for conducting the retail competition reviews that gives all interested stakeholders the opportunity to provide input at each stage of the review process.
+The Commission will adopt a process for conducting the retail competition reviews that gives all interested stakeholders the opportunity to provide input at each stage of the review process.
 Consistent with its approach in other reviews conducted to date, the Commission considers that all public consultation should be conducted in an open and transparent manner.
+As required by clause 14.16 of the AEMA, the Economic Regulation Authority (ERA) will conduct its review of the Western Australian retail energy market in consultation with the Commission and in accordance with the national methodology developed and adopted by the Commission.